Digital Pre-Distorted One-Step Phase Retrieval Algorithm for Real-Time Hologram Generation for Holographic Displays: Experimental setup

 \section{Experimental setup}

-The holographic projector used in this experiment was a Fourier projection system developed by Freeman \cite{Freeman:09}.
-The laser source was a diode-pumped solid-state (DPSS) 532nm 50mW laser, with a collimator and beam expander used to achieve near-uniform illumination of the SLM.
-The SLM was a binary phase SXGA-R2 ForthDD ferroelectric Liquid crystal on silicon (LCOS) micro-display with a refresh rate of 1440Hz, and a resolution of 1280x1024, and a pixel pitch of \SI{13.6}{\micro\metre}.
+The holographic projector used in this experiment is a Fourier projection system developed by Freeman \cite{Freeman2009}, as shown in \cref{fig:projection_setup}.
+The design is consisted of a diode-pumped solid-state (DPSS) 532 nm 50mW laser source, focussed down by an aspheric singlet (A), the focus of which becomes the diffraction limited point source (B) for the projector.
+The beam then passes through a polarizing beam splitter cube (C) to a collimating lens (D), which illuminates the SLM (E).
+The SLM is a binary phase SXGA-R2 ForthDD ferroelectric Liquid crystal on silicon (LCOS) micro-display with a refresh rate of 1440Hz, a pixel pitch of \SI{13.6}{\micro\metre} and a resolution of $1280\times1024$.
+An aperture at point (F) spatially filters out the other orders, leaving only one first order, which is then magnified up by a finite conjugate lens group (G) to produce an image, of the required size, on the screen (H). \cite{Freeman2009}

-The holograms uploaded to the SLM were generated using the one-step phase retrieval (OSPR) algorithm \cite{Cable:06}.
-Each group of 24 individual, binary-phase holograms are encoded as the 8-bit reg, green, blue (RGB) channels of a 24-bit image to interface with the SLM driver electronics.
-The SLM displays each bit plane sequentially, with ones and zeros mapping to opposing phase modulations of each pixel.
-The images were captured using a Canon 550D camera with an EFS 18-55mm lens.
-The images captured were in 24-bit RGB colour, which were subsequently converted to grey-scale in 8-bit depth when calculating mean squared error (MSE).
+The mechanical components are listed in \cref{fig:holographic_projector} with parts number.
+The holograms displayed on the SLM are generated using the OSPR algorithm \cite{Cable2004}, and as the SLM is a binary-phase modulator, each hologram sub-frame needs to be binary quantized.
+Then each group of the 24 binary-phase hologram sub-frames are encoded as the 8-bit reg, green, blue (RGB) channels of a 24-bit image to interface with the SLM driver electronics.
+The SLM displays each bit plane sequentially, with ones and zeros mapping to opposing phase modulations at each pixel.
+The reconstructions were captured using a Canon 550D camera with an EFS 18-55 mm lens.
+To ensure fair comparison, the camera was set to the same manual setting when comparing each pair of replay fields before and after DPD.
+It takes $24/1440=1/60$s to display all 24 sub-frames on a 1440Hz SLM, so the camera shutter speed was set to $1/30$s to capture all frames twice.
+The images captured are in 24-bit RGB colour, which are converted to grey-scale in 8-bit depth when calculating normalized mean squared error (NMSE).